-For colorectal cancer screening, it's important to ensure that individuals know there are a choice of options, depending on individual risk and test availability.
+Individuals need to know that there are screening options available, depending on individual risk and test availability.

-This toolkit is intended to help you reach patients, community groups, public health professionals, healthcare organizations, faith communities, hospitals, survivorship groups, etc. and, to ultimately increase colorectal cancer screening and save lives.
+This toolkit is intended for use with patients, community groups, public health professionals, healthcare organizations, faith communities, hospitals, and survivorship groups.
+The goal is to increase colorectal cancer screening and save lives.